Medicare has several options, or “parts,” you can enroll in to obtain health insurance coverage.

 You’ll have to pay a monthly premium with a Medicare supplement plan.
 This is in addition to premiums you pay for other parts of Medicare, such as Medicare Part B or Part D.

-A provider can set their Medicare supplement plan premiums in three different ways:
+An insurance provider can set their Medicare supplement plan premiums in three different ways:

 - Community rated.
 Everyone who has the policy is charged the same amount regardless of how old they are.